WRITING A CV – TIPS FROM A RECRUITER

 CV WRITING TIP 1 – GRAMMAR

 When it comes to landing your dream job and beating the competition, first impressions count.
-Before a business can decide to invite you for an interview, they must get a feel for your capabilities, your personality, and your work ethic amongst other factors.
-And they must do this from a document called a curriculum vitae.
+Before a business can decide to invite you for an interview, it must get a feel for your capabilities, your personality, and your work ethic, among other factors.

 TIP 2 – PUT YOUR BEST JOB FORWARD

-The CV is your chance to highlight all the amazing places you’ve previously worked, the experiences you gained in that role and what lessons you took away from each assignment.
+Your CV is a chance to highlight your work history, the experiences you gained, and the lessons you learned from each role.
+The key is to keep it clear and accurate.
 Nicky says: “The key is to keep it clear and accurate.
 Highlight key places where you’ve worked as well as any training or courses to show that you are invested in your development.”

 Check out Platinum’s Meet the Team page to see how our recruiters wrote stand-out bios for the Platinum website.